Scalingo/documentation/src/_posts/databases/influxdb/2000-01-01-dump-restore.md

 ### Restore

-Note: if you need to restore a backup on your Scalingo server, please contact our support at [support@scalingo.com](mailto:support@scalingo.com).
+Note: if you need to restore a backup on your Scalingo for InfluxDB®, please contact our support at [support@scalingo.com](mailto:support@scalingo.com).

 You can restore your data on your local environment if needed.
 Download a backup on your database